SocialEconomyDataLab/spec/docs/schema_reference/identifiers.md

 While it is possible to uniquely identify most organisations, identifying individual people who have made investments would run up against the issue of data privacy laws.

-The Social Investment Data Specification asks you to give identifiers to:
+The Social Economy Data Lab Specification asks you to give identifiers to:

 * [Deals](deal-identifier);
 * [Organisations](organisation-identifier);